Vercel vs Netlify: Battle of the Composable Web platforms

 • CDN: A copy of your website lives on a distributed server network.
 This way, your website stays close to user locations and thus is served fast.
 Really fast.

-Now that we have explored a Jamstack provider's main responsibilities, we can dive into the Vercel vs Netlify comparison.
-But first, we’ll say some words about these two providers — who are they and what their goals are.
+Now that we have explored the main features of a Composable Web platform, we can dive into the Vercel vs Netlify comparison.
+But first, we’ll say some words about these two providers.

 What is Netlify?

-Netlify is one of the most prominent Jamstack cloud platforms for hosting, deploying, and automating modern web projects founded in 2014.
-Back then, git-centered workflows were rapidly gaining popularity.
+Netlify, founded in 2014, is one of the most prominent Composable Web platforms for hosting, deploying, and automating modern web projects.
+When Netlify was founded, git-centered workflows were rapidly gaining popularity.
 The company aimed to provide a convenient cloud build and deploy tool for static site generators hosted on git.

-These days, Netlify offers a ton of functionalities and hosts more than 500k websites.
-This makes for 0.87% of all sites on the Internet.
-However, among the most popular 10k websites, this number is higher — 3.48% of the top sites chose Netlify as a hosting provider.
+• These days, Netlify offers a ton of functionalities and hosts more than 500k websites as of April 2024.
+This makes for a market share of 0.3% among all web hosting providers in the world.
+However, among the most popular 10k websites in the world, this number is higher — 2.54% of the top sites chose Netlify as a hosting provider.

 The platforms are very similar in functionality, but sometimes, one wins over the other.
 Let’s look at the common points first and proceed to the differences after that.